amazing-jay/simple_ruby_service/README.md

 1. Incorporates ActiveModel validations and error handling
 2. Encourages a succinct, idiomatic coding style
-3. Ducktypes Service Objects as Procs
+3. Allows Service Objects to ducktype as Procs

 ## Requirements